Minimalism is settled very deep in my work (and also in my life).

 I use it to catch any color inside of my screen (images, files, websites or anything else).
 Sip lives in the menu bar and it’s extremely easy to use.
 You can get the color hex value copied into your clipboard in a click, ready to be pasted in Photoshop or anywhere else.

 You can also use Sip to organize your color palettes and some other extra advanced features (which I don’t use).

 Sip is free and it’s available for Mac only.

-- The number of colours
+- The number of colors

-- Final colours
+- Final colors

-A good colour palette has a massive impact on the final result of an illustration, especially when you have a minimalistic style and you don’t use a lot of colours.
+A good color palette has a massive impact on the final result of an illustration, especially when you have a minimalistic style and you don’t use a lot of colours.
 A poor or bad palette can destroy a good illustration.
-I’ve ruined great ideas and illustrations because a bad choice of colours.
+I’ve ruined great ideas and illustrations because of a bad choice of colours.
 But luckily, over the years, I’ve found my workflow that helps me a lot to deal with colours.

 How do you guys deal with colours?
 Are they important in your working process?

 As always, I would love to hear your comments about it!